kristinemlarson/gnssrefl/README.md

 - year
 - day of year

-If you installed the fortran translator gpsSNR.e, a sample call for a station called p041, restricted to GPS satellites, on day of year 132 and year 2020 would be:
+A sample call for a station called p041, restricted to GPS satellites, on day of year 132 and year 2020 would be:

 *rinex2snr p041 2020 132*

 If the RINEX file for p041 is in your local directory, it will translate it.
 If not, it will check four archives (unavco, sopac, cddis, and sonel) to find it.
-If you did not install a fortran translator, the command would be:
+This uses the hybrid translator.
+If you did install a fortran translator, the command would be:

+*rinex2snr p041 2020 132 -translator fortran*

+For python:

-*rinex2snr p041 2020 132 -fortran False*
+*rinex2snr p041 2020 132 -translator python*

 Here is an example from a site in Greenland (the RINEX file will be picked up from unavco):